after-finitude/after-finitude/README.md

 ### Hello! 👋

 ## My name is Alexander and I'm a Frontend.
-I create web apps with React and I love open-source.
+I create apps with JavaScript, TypeScript and Rust.
+I love open-source.